Stardew Valley Farm Animals 101: A Beginner’s Guide

 After completing 100% of the game, you can raise gold chickens.
 Although their income is high, there’s not much need for money at this point, so they’re mainly for fun.
 Cows produce milk every day, with the high-quality product being large milk, also required for Collection Bundles.

-See also The Intricacies of Rhubarb Farming in Stardew Valley
+See also The Enigmatic Nautilus Shell in Stardew Valley

 Milking requires a milk pail purchased from Marnie.
 Milking also increases affection, and once you reach Farming Level 10, you can buy an auto-collector.
 Milk can be turned into cheese with a cheese press, and large milk can be turned into gold-star cheese.
 Cheese isn’t worth much when sold, but it’s useful for restoring health.